How to grow Alliums

 Smaller varieties should be planted 15-20 cms apart, large varieties (such as a.cristophii) 25-30cms and the very large ( such as Globemaster' and schubertii)35cms+

-Like all bulbs, do not cut or clear away the old foliage after flowering, this is needed to photosynthesise and feed the bulb for next year.
+Like all bulbs, do not cut or clear away the old foliage after flowering.
+This is needed to photosynthesise and feed the bulb for next year.

 Green wheelbarrow means Alliums are easy to grow and low maintenance

-The Best Alliums to Grow
+The Best Alliums for your garden

-Individual plants make an impressive single statement in the border, (top left) and the Allium illustrated is 'Globemaster'.
 Alliums are predominately purple flowering although there is a blue form, careruleum, and a very attractive yellow variety, Allium moly (golden garlic) which has umbel type flowers in the summer.
 Alliums have an additional bonus that the flower heads look good as they fade and as the seed heads form, illustrated below right.

 Alliums are members of the onion family and the small Allium schoenoprasum, Chives, are good to eat and make a lovely edging plant in the front of a border and are wildlife friendly.